deepjavalibrary/djl/examples/docs/action_recognition.md

 ]
 ```

-The results show that there is a 99.868% probability that the action is "ThrowDiscus".
+The results show that there is a 99.868 percent probability that the action is "ThrowDiscus".